tyybbi/RekBong/README.md

 ## Features and usage

 - Press FAB (+) to add new plate
-    - Insert plate letters (optional) and number
+    - Insert plate letters (optional) and plate number
-    - **Hint:** If you don't care about plate letters, hide letter part from settings and just tap FAB and OK to quickly add the prefilled number in the Add plate dialog
+    - With Quick Add Mode enabled, add next consecutive number straight to the database
+        - Can also be used as a simple counter (that goes up to 999)
+    - Current date and time are saved automatically
 - Long-pressing a plate in main listview allows user to edit plate information (letters, number and date/time) or delete it completely
 - Settings